perfect7613/modernbert-finetuning/README.md

 ## Model

-The model used is "answerdotai/ModernBERT-base" which is a pre-trained BERT-based model.
-It is fine-tuned on the phishing site classification dataset to improve its performance on this specific task.
+ModernBERT is a modernized bidirectional encoder-only Transformer model (BERT-style) pre-trained on 2 trillion tokens of English and code data with a native context length of up to 8,192 tokens.

 ## Fine-tuning